-A Financial Institution's location is specified in Regulation D. -Under Regulation D, a Financial Institution is located in the Federal Reserve District specified in its charter or organizing certificate (or, if no such location is specified, in the District where its head office is located), unless the Board of Governors of the Federal Reserve System (Board) has determined otherwise (see Section 204.3(g)(2) of Regulation D).
+A Financial Institution's location is specified in Regulation D. Under Regulation D, a Financial Institution is located in the Federal Reserve District specified in its charter or organizing certificate (or, if no such location is specified, in the District where its head office is located), unless the Board of Governors has determined otherwise (see Section 204.3(g)(2) of Regulation D).